Pension FAQs

 PayCaptain’s core aim is to improve the financial wellbeing and resilience of UK workers.
 With tools to help employees understand their pay better and make saving easier, PayCaptain offers access to an employee’s pensions through the PayCaptain app.

-PayCaptain is designed to reinforce the positive nature of pension contributions made via payroll, listing them as investments on employee’s payslips.
+PayCaptain is designed to reinforce the positive nature of pension contributions made via payroll, listing them as investments on employee’s online payslips.
 PayCaptain also makes it easy to see the employer’s contribution going into an employee’s pension each payday for additional visibility and engagement.

 An employee contributing to their pension shouldn’t feel like a deduction, but a constructive action for a more resilient financial future.
-By framing a pension payment as an investment, combined with easy visibility of your pension balances in the pension dashboard, creates much more positivity around long term retirement savings.
+By framing a pension payment as an investment, combined with easy visibility of pension balances in the pension dashboard, it creates much more positivity around long term retirement savings.